- 1 1. Storage is essential

 If you want to add even more flavor, sauté the food like you are used to do with traditional kitchen appliance.
 To explain further, just brown the foods for a stew before you go on to add anything else and start the pressurized cooking.

-To add even better taste, deglaze the pot, using small portions of wine or water.
+To add even better taste, deglaze the pot, using small portions of water.
 This way you will add more flavors to the food and prevent scorching inside the pot.

 8. Pressure Cooking in High Altitude